close

 npm create rslib@latest

-create-rslib is a tool for quickly creating Rslib projects.
-When creating a project, you can choose from the following templates:
+When creating a project, you can choose from the following templates provided by create-rslib:

 TemplateDescription